DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 Use Case: Ingress
 -----------------

-On the Intel® DPDK RX side, the mbuf is allocated by the PMD in the RX thread context.
+On the DPDK RX side, the mbuf is allocated by the PMD in the RX thread context.
 This thread will enqueue the mbuf in the rx_q FIFO.
 The KNI thread will poll all KNI active devices for the rx_q.
 If an mbuf is dequeued, it will be converted to a sk_buff and sent to the net stack via netif_rx().